Ask the Experts

-Dr. Palekar: If you’re concerned about your memory or that of a loved one, Stony Brook Center of Excellence for Alzheimer’s Disease can help.
-As one of only 10 such centers supported, in part, by a grant from the New York State Department of Health, ours is the only one serving Suffolk and Nassau counties.
-We offer assessment and diagnostic services performed by an integrated team of clinical specialists.
-These services include individualized care plans with treatment recommendations, referrals to services and community resources, as well as outreach to primary care and other healthcare professionals.
-We also offer language assistance, information about clinical trials at Stony Brook University and elsewhere, and the benefits of participation.
-We make every effort to serve everyone in the most effective and comfortable way possible as we aim to enhance the quality of life of people living with Alzheimer’s disease, dementia or dementia disorders.
+Dr. Palekar: The Stony Brook Center of Excellence for Alzheimer’s Disease is one of only 10 such centers supported in part by a grant from the N.Y.
+State Department of Health.
+And it’s the only one serving Suffolk and Nassau counties.
+Our clinical specialists offer assessment and diagnostic services that include individualized care plans with treatment recommendations, referrals to services and community resources, outreach to primary care and other healthcare professionals, language assistance, and information about clinical trials at Stony Brook and elsewhere.

 All health and health-related information contained in this article is intended to be general and/or educational in nature and should not be used as a substitute for a visit with a healthcare professional for help, diagnosis, guidance, and treatment.
 The information is intended to offer only general information for individuals to discuss with their healthcare provider.
 It is not intended to constitute a medical diagnosis or treatment or endorsement of any particular test, treatment, procedure, service, etc. Reliance on information provided is at the user's risk.
 Your healthcare provider should be consulted regarding matters concerning the medical condition, treatment, and needs of you and your family.
 Stony Brook University/SUNY is an affirmative action, equal opportunity educator and employer.